Brewtarget/brewtarget/docker/guacgui/README.md

 # Brewtarget-GuacGUI

-A [LinuxServer]() [GuacGui]() image with the development version of [Brewtarget]() installed.
+A [LinuxServer.io](https://www.linuxserver.io/) [GuacGui](https://github.com/linuxserver/docker-baseimage-guacgui) image with the development version of [Brewtarget](http://www.brewtarget.org/) installed.

-You can read about the base image here.
+You can read about the base image [here](https://www.linuxserver.io/).

-The version of Brewtarget is from this repository, and may be from the devel branch or one of the other current branches.
+The version of Brewtarget is from [this repository](https://github.com/cgspeck/brewtarget), and may be from the devel branch or one of the other current branches.

 ## Usage